 Apartments

 Property standards vary considerably in Israel.
-Many low-end apartments have not been refurbished since they were first built in the 1970s or 1980s, while new developments frequently offer a shared garden, fitness room, and sometimes even a swimming pool.
+Many low-end apartments have not been refurbished since they were first built in the 1970s or 1980s, while new developments frequently offer amenities such as shared gardens, fitness rooms, and sometimes even swimming pools.

 Houses

-Larger properties suitable for families tend to be found in suburban areas.
-Most of these are modern properties, many of which are custom built to meet the specifications of the owner.
+More extensive properties suitable for families tend to be found in suburban areas.
+Most of these are modern properties, many of which are custom-built to meet the owner’s specifications.

-Furnished apartments are not as common as unfurnished but, if renting a furnished home, expats should not expect it to contain as many facilities and furnishings as are expected in other countries.
+Furnished apartments are not as common as unfurnished ones.
+If renting a furnished home, expats should not expect it to contain as many facilities and furnishings as are expected in other countries.
 Most homes are unfurnished and come completely bare.
-Expats should be prepared to pay for an oven, fridge, washing machine and sometimes even an air conditioning unit.
+Expats should be prepared to pay for appliances such as ovens, fridges, washing machines and sometimes even air conditioning units.

 Finding accommodation in Israel

-The majority of new arrivals find a home in Israel through online property portals.
-It's possible to find a home through a real-estate agency, but many Israelis have traditionally avoided this route as agency fees are usually equivalent to a full month's rent.
-That said, in the case that a landlord hires a real-estate agent, the agent fees for most rental agreements are to be paid by the landlord and not by prospective tenants.
+Most new arrivals find a home in Israel through online property portals.
+Finding a home through a real estate agency is possible, but many Israelis have traditionally avoided this route, as agency fees are usually equivalent to a full month’s rent.
+That said, if a landlord hires a real estate agent, the agent fees for most rental agreements are paid by the landlord, not prospective tenants.

 Renting accommodation in Israel

 Expats will most likely be dealing with a private landlord when signing a contract for an apartment in Israel.
-It is extremely important for tenants to understand their contract.
-Expats who don’t speak Hebrew are therefore strongly advised to bring a native speaker along to assist.
+It is imperative for tenants to understand their contracts.
+Expats who don’t speak Hebrew are strongly advised to bring a native speaker along to assist.

 Leases